Lysagxra/HanimeDownloader/README.md

 pip install -r requirements.txt
 ```

-## Single Album Download
+## Single Episode Download

-To download a single album from an URL, you can use `hanime_downloader.py`, running the script with a valid album URL.
+To download a single hanime episode from an URL, you can use `hanime_downloader.py`, running the script with a valid album URL.

 ### Usage